-The same applies to all weight-loss methods... they work best in combination.
+The same applies to all weight-loss methods — they work best in combination.

-- Lower total cholesterol by 19 mg/dL (0.5 mmol/L).
+- Total cholesterol by 19 mg/dL (0.5 mmol/L).

-- Lower LDL cholesterol by 16 mg/dL (0.4 mmol/L).
+- “Bad” LDL cholesterol by 16 mg/dL (0.4 mmol/L).

-- Lower triglycerides by 11 mg/dL (0.12 mmol/L).
+- Triglycerides by 11 mg/dL (0.12 mmol/L).

 - Fasting blood sugar by 7.4 mg/dL (0.4 mmol/L).

 Mixed with water, glucomannan expands and can absorb up to 50 times its weight.
 Therefore, the recommended dosage of glucomannan is lower compared to other fiber supplements.

-However, if glucomannan expands before reaching the stomach, it may cause choking or blockage of the throat and esophagus (the tube that moves food from your mouth to your stomach).
+However, if glucomannan expands before reaching the stomach, it may cause choking or blockage of the throat and esophagus, the tube that moves food from your mouth to your stomach.

-The only known way to lose weight in the long-term, is to make a permanent change to your lifestyle.
+The only known way to lose weight in the long term is to make a permanent change to your lifestyle.

 Glucomannan may help make that easier, but it won't work miracles on its own.